pytholic/pytorch-lightning-baseline/README.md

 # Details
 ## Dataset
 I downloaded and use <a href="https://www.kaggle.com/datasets/alessiocorrado99/animals10">Animal-10</a> function directly. dataset to make this demo.
-Then I useds `utils/reduce.py` to reduce the datatset size to approx. 50 examplesper category for quick testing.
+Then I useds `utils/reduce.py` to reduce the datatset size to approx. 50 examples per category for quick testing.

 I wrote custom dataloader to process and load this data located at `utils/dataloader.py`.
 It can be modified depending on the use case.
 We can also just use <a href="https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html">ImageFolder</a> dataloader directly.